OPadgett/Network-Configurations/README.md

 # Network-Configurations
-# Network Configuration Scripts for IT Infrastructure
+# Network Configuration Scripts for IT Infrastructure (Bash)

 This repository contains essential network configurations for various networking tasks, including NAT, VPN, ACLs, VLANs, OSPF, and switch security settings.
 These configurations are designed for Cisco devices and provide a strong foundation for IT engineers working in networking environments.

+These configurations are commonly used in enterprise networks to enhance security, optimize traffic, and ensure reliable connectivity.
+Feel free to modify them based on your network requirements!

 ## 1. NAT (Network Address Translation) - Dynamic NAT Setup